HENG-Menghy/frontendskill/README.md

 # Welcome to my github
    My name is HENG Menghy.
 I am a front-end developer.
-   This is my github repository, it focuses on building and practicing the project that related to field of front-end.
+   This is my github repository, it focuses on building and practicing the project that related to the front-end development field.

 # Visit all my project
    Here are all my projects, it lists as below: